astropy/SPISEA/docs/atmo_models.rst

 PopStar uses the pysynphot framework to extract the model atmosphere, and the the output spectrum is a `pysynphot.Icat object <https://pysynphot.readthedocs.io/en/latest/ref_api.html#pysynphot.catalog.Icat>`_.

-Below is a table of atmosphere model grids currently supported by SPISEA
+Below is a table of atmosphere model grids currently supported by SPISEA.
+Note that the resolution column reports the original resolution of the atmosphere model grid.
+These are available in the `spisea_cdbs_highres.tar.gz` file on the installation page.
+However, the default grid SPISEA uses has degraded the resolution of all atmosphere grids to R = 250 (the `spisea_cdbs.tar.gz` file).

 .. figure:: images/atm_models.png
 	    :width: 900